The Ultimate Guide to Bitcoin: What Is Bitcoin?

 While many people have been attracted to cryptocurrency trading as a way to make a fast buck, it has started to receive mainstream recognition as a way to pay for products and services.

-In addition to the process of mining, which we explained earlier, there are some other ways in which you can obtain Bitcoins.
+In addition to the process of mining, which we explained earlier, there are some other ways in which you can obtain Bitcoin.
 Here they are:

 Before thinking about buying Bitcoins online, download a Bitcoin wallet.
 There are four types of wallets that you can use: mobile, web, desktop and hardware.